adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 Logging is enabled by default, and outputs all transactions against the User Management API to the console.
 You can configure the tool to write to a log file as well.
-The files created during execution are date stamped and written to the file system.
+The files created during execution are date stamped and written to the file system in a folder specified in the configuration file.

 The User Management API treats a user’s email address as the unique identifier.
 Every action, along with the email address associated with the user, is written to the log.
-If you choose to log data to files, those files contain this sensitive information.
+If you choose to log data to files, those files contain this information.

-The utility does not provide any log retention control or management.
+User Sync does not provide any log retention control or management.
+It starts a new log file every day.
 If you choose to log data to files, take necessary precautions to manage the lifetime and access to these files.

 If your company’s security policy does not allow any personally